-Mindful Awareness Practices are the signature educational programs of the Mindful Awareness Research Center.
+Mindful Awareness Practices are the signature evidenced-based educational programs of the Mindful Awareness Research Center.
 These six-week class series are open to the public and to all UCLA staff, faculty, and students.
 The classes lay the foundation for students to understand basic principles of mindfulness, develop a personal meditation practice, and to apply the principles in their daily life on an ongoing basis.

 Each class is a combination of lecture, practice, and group feedback and discussion.
 MAPs is taught in a context of a supportive community environment with classes no larger than 30-40 students.
 Students report that the group support was one of the most helpful and inspiring aspects of the class.
 Our MAPs instructors have years of personal experience practicing mindfulness and teaching it nationally and internationally.
 MAPs is helpful for people of all backgrounds and religions.
 These classes are suitable for ages 16 and over.